Prescription Drugs

 If you experience symptoms such as sharp pain and swelling in the leg, difficulty breathing, chest pain, blurred vision, or difficulty speaking, contact your doctor immediately.

-If you are at risk for heart rhythm problems (e.g., have a slow heart rate, an abnormal heart rhythm, heart failure, or heart disease), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Heart disease: If you have a history of heart disease or risk factors for heart disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and whether any special monitoring is needed.

 Pregnancy: This medication should not be used during pregnancy.
-If you become pregnant while taking this medication, contact your doctor immediately.
-People taking ruxolitinib should use an effective method of birth control (e.g., birth control pill, condoms) during treatment.
+If you become pregnant while using this medication, contact your doctor immediately.
+People using topical ruxolitinib should use an effective method of birth control (e.g., birth control pill, condoms) during treatment and for at least 4 weeks after stopping use of this medication.

 What other drugs could interact with this medication?